JustHumanz/justhumanz.github.io/_posts/ebpf/2024-11-1-Tracing-ovs-with-eBPF.md

 ## Probset
-if you already experance with ovs in openstack or another cms(Cloud Management Service) you already relize if ovs was not just buch of connected port from vm/pod into big bridge then tunnel it into another node with vxlan or genev.
+if you already experance with ovs in openstack or another cms(Cloud Management Service) you already realize if ovs was not just buch of connected port from vm/pod into big bridge then tunnel it into another node with vxlan or genev.

 ![br-int](br-int.png)

-ovs have bridge interface called **br-int** or Integration Bridge, in this bridge all network flows was running. br-int it's not about routing but it's about all network functionality, when i say **all** yes it's all of network functionality like routing,natting,firewall,arp spoofing prevention,and much much more
+ovs have bridge interface called **br-int** or Integration Bridge, in this bridge all network flows was running. br-int isn't not about routing or firewall,but it's about all network functionality, when i say **all** yes it's all of network functionality like routing,natting,firewall,arp spoofing prevention,and much much more

-all of network functionality it's coming from [openflow](https://en.wikipedia.org/wiki/OpenFlow), you can see network flow in br-int with `ovs-ofctl dump-flows br-int`, from openflow we can create a network flow. i.e: "pod/vm-A was on same node with pod/vm-B so no need send the package into tunnel" or "pod/vm-A allow all icmp connection but not udp" or "pod/vm-B try to connect with pod/vm-C but pod/vm-C was not in this node, so let tunnel the request into another node who running pod/vm-C"
+all of network functionality it's coming from [openflow](https://en.wikipedia.org/wiki/OpenFlow), you can see network flow in br-int with `ovs-ofctl dump-flows br-int`, from openflow we can create a network flow. i.e: "pod/vm-A was same node with pod/vm-B so no need send the package into tunnel" or "pod/vm-A allow all icmp connection but not udp" or "pod/vm-B try to connect with pod/vm-C but pod/vm-C was not in this node, so let tunnel the request into another node who running pod/vm-C"

 ok that just intro, let's start the probset.

-it's just a simple question, **how we know if the network package was not intrupted or droped by openflow in br-int? or can we make sure if the package was sending into tunnel so another node can process it? **
+it's just a simple question, **how we know if the network package was not intrupted or droped by openflow in br-int? or can we make sure if the package was sending into tunnel so another node can process it?**

 ![br-int-probset](br-int-probset.png)